 Most hammocks will come with a tarp that will protect you from rain or snow and can be easily set up using guy lines and trees.

 Hammocks have a few limitations to think about before you decide to make the switch.
-The first is that you need two trees close to the hammock, which isn’t always possible.
+First, you need two trees close to the hammock, which isn’t always possible.

 Now we can look at the pros and cons of a tent vs hammock regarding thru-hiking and see where each one might have its advantages for the hiker.